You are considered a partner in construction if:

-- you operate a business together with one or more partners, though you may or may not share the business equally
+- you operate a business together with one or more partners, even if you do not share the business equally, and

 - your business performs Class G construction work

-This means that under the legislation, you will be insured by the WSIB and your business will have to report your earnings and pay premiums to us.
+This means that you are required by the Workplace Safety Insurance Act, to be insured by the WSIB and your business will have to report your earnings and pay premiums to us.

 Exemptions from mandatory coverage

-If you are exempt from coverage you will not receive benefits and support from the WSIB, unless you have obtained optional insurance coverage.
+If you are not required to have coverage you will not receive benefits and support from the WSIB, unless you have obtained optional insurance coverage.

-You are exempt from mandatory coverage if the construction work your business does is strictly home renovations and you are always hired and paid by the home’s owner or resident, however, you must still have coverage for your employees.
+You do not need to have the mandatory coverage if the construction work your business does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
+However, you must still have coverage for your employees.

 There is also an exemption available to one member of your partnership if that partner does not perform construction work or direct on-site supervision.
-You will need to apply for this exemption by filling out form 1208WA (PDF).
-This exemption will be effective the date we receive your signed form at the WSIB.
+If one of your business partners is eligible, you will need to apply for this exemption by filling out an application for exemption from coverage for a partner and executive officer in construction form.
+This exemption will take effect the date we receive your signed form at the WSIB.

-Any non-exempt partners who don’t perform construction work or provide direct on-site supervision, can apply for a separate reduced rate group.
-You will need to apply for this separate Rate Group 755 – Non-Exempt Partners and Executive Officers in Construction by filling out form 1209WA (PDF).
-The WSIB may request documents to support your application.
+Any additional partners, who don’t perform construction work or provide direct on-site supervision, can apply for a separate reduced rate by filling out an application for reduced premium rate for non-exempt partner and executive officers in construction form.
+We may request documents to support your application.

 Calculating insurable earnings